AdmOzk/LiteAI-frontend/README.md

 # LiteAI Frontend

 AI-supported patient tracking UI built with **Angular 18+**.
-This frontend consumes the Lite backend at `https://localhost:7102/` and delivers a secure, clinician-focused workflow for authentication, patient management, history tracking, and AI-assisted insight display.
+This frontend consumes the Lite backend at config `API_BASE_URL` and delivers a secure, clinician-focused workflow for authentication, patient management, history tracking, and AI-assisted insight display.

 ## 🎯 Project scope (Frontend)
 - **JWT-based login and registration** via backend Auth endpoints; guards protect patient routes for signed-in users only.